IdentityServer/Documentation/docs/overview/packaging.md

 }
 ```

-Core only contains support for in-memory configuration and user stores - but you can plug-in support for other store via the `options`.
+Core only contains support for in-memory configuration and user stores - but you can plug-in support for other stores via the `options`.

 This is what the other repos and packages are about.